antpass79/tic-tac-toe-server/README.md

 ## Introduction

-I started to work on this project for the purpose of to learn some new technologies.
-A simple application to put all together what I wanted to study was perfect for my aim.
-At the present this is a working in progress project that I'm using to learn and study new things.
-I try to update and do refactoring every sections based on my study.
+Tic Tac Toe is an easy puzzle game that in the past helped me to learn new languages.
+More than 15 years ago, I started to learn and improve my knowledge of C++ and MFC, implementing Tic Tac Toe.
+That was the first version of the game.
+In the subsequent years other versions were made, in C# before and in javascript after.

+Now it’s time for a new and revolutionary version, the Tic Tac Toe Enterprise, more complex and advanced, but mainly useful for me to learn new topics.

 I take it for granted that this game is known, otherwise it's easy to find on Google something about it.

-In the past, every time that a new language came in front of me for work or hobby, I used the Tic Tac Toe game to learn it.
-MFC, C#, javascript are examples of languages that I learnt thanks to this game.
-Now there are a lot of new things to know, but I wanted to use the same example.

 ### Goals

-On the client side my goals are to learn react.js (TODO) and redux concepts.

-On the server side my goals are to learn node.js and express.
+The aim of the project is to use, learn and improve the following technologies:

-The last goal is to learn python and tensorflow.
-In the reference section, there is a link to a very good article and code about deep learning, from which I took all the code for the agent project.
+- Client
+  - Angular + Redux
+  - React + Redux (TODO)

+- Server
+  - node.js
+  - express.js

+- Database (TODO)
+  - MongoDB

+- Infrastructure
+  - Docker
+  - Rabbit (TODO)

+- Architecture (TODO)
+  - CQRS
+  - Event Sourcing

+- Machine Learning
+  - Keras
+  - TensorFlow
+  - Python

-During the development other concepts came in my mind, the first one is Docker, so I decided to move all projects on containers.
-The second one is based on the gift I made to myself, the Raspberry (TODO), so my aim is to move all on that device...step by step.
+During the development other concepts came in my mind, based on the gift that I made to myself, the Raspberry, so the last goal is to move all on that device...step by step.
+(TODO)

 ## Projects